ISA account guide

 ISA allowances

-The changes apply to deposits made in Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs or any combination of these.
-Should you wish to split your annual allowance between the different types of ISA (Cash, Stocks & Shares or Innovative Finance), this is possible as long as you are over the age of 18.
-An individual can only pay in to a maximum of one Cash ISA, one Stocks and Shares ISA and one Innovative Finance ISA each tax year.
-Savers are also now able to put their whole allowance into a Cash ISA in one go, should they wish to.
+This applies to deposits made in Cash ISA’s, Stocks and Shares ISA’s, Innovative Finance ISA’s or any combination of these.
+Should you wish to split your annual allowance between the different types of ISA, this is possible if you are over the age of 18.
+An individual can pay into multiple ISA’s each tax year.
 ISA rules are subject to change by HMRC.

 Tax-efficient savings